fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 45: سُورَةُ الجَاثِيَةِ (Al-Jaathiya) - 14**
+**Surah 9: سُورَةُ التَّوۡبَةِ (At-Tawba) - 60**

-Tell all who have attained to faith that they should forgive those who do not believe in the com­ing of the Days of God, [since it is] for Him [alone] to requite people for whatever they may have earned.
+The offerings given for the sake of God are [meant] only for the poor and the needy, and those who are in charge thereof, and those whose hearts are to be won over, and for the freeing of human beings from bondage, and [for] those who are over burdened with debts, and [for every struggle] in God's cause, and [for] the wayfarer: [this is] an ordinance from God - and God is all-knowing, wise.
  <!--END_SECTION:quran-->